LordYoni/WaterMonitor/README.md

 ### Special Thanks

-A big thank you to the following contributors for their hard work on this project:
+A big thank you to the following contributors for their invaluable collaboration on this project.
+We worked together to bring this project to life:

 - [Eliot](https://github.com/GrosChien)
 - [Thomas](https://github.com/Thomas127)